kasper573/deckforge/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or PR to discuss any changes.
-Make sure your contributions are accompanied by e2e and/or unit tests.
-PRs will only be merged are well tested and pass all checks.
+PRs will only be merged once they are well tested and pass all checks.